w314/notes/springMicroservicesNotes/springMSReciliencyAndAsync.md

 By this point:
 - microservices use consul to distributed configuration
 - microservice use consul for service discovery
-- microservices use a load balanced RestTemplate to make API calls to other microservices
+- microservices use a load balancing

-`Resiliency`
+But at this point our microservice would continuosly send requests to an other microservice, even if that MS is down.

+Implementing Resiliency
 1. will make sure, that the microservice will monitor the health of other microservices and stops communication with them if requests to them fail.
 2. microservice will wait a certain time before making a new requests
 3. if new request does not work, it waits again before reestablishing communication